kpowkitty/gender-in-advertisements/README.md

 With this tool, we can ensure that there is no gender bias in advertisements again.
 This way, we can prevent similar effects on our younger generation from ever happening again!

+## Guide
+Dependencies: torch, torchvision, matplotlib, opendatasets, Jupyter Labs
+<b>To train your own model:</b>
+1. First, clone the repository however you choose:<br>
+    <code>git clone <ssh/https></code>
+2. Next, download the training dataset:<br>
+    <code>python dataset_dl.py</code>
+3. Open the project in Jupyter:<br>
+    If you have Jupyter Labs:<br>
+     <code>jupyter-lab</code><br>
+    Or, if you have jupyter notebooks,<br>
+     <code>jupyter-notebook</code>
+4. Open gender_id.ipynb
+5. If you want to resize the model, change the t to the resize you desire.
+    You must also change class_finder to have the correct matrix multiplication according to what dimensions you are resizing it to be.
+    You must also change any other variables in gender_id.py that are expecting that resolution to match.
+4. In gender_id.ipynb, run each cell one by one